-The Nuna Pipa is a high-end car seat with a really cool ridged LATCH anchor system.
+The Nuna Pipa is a high-end car seat with a cool rigid LATCH anchor system.
 This seat scored about average overall in our tests with lower crash test results and below average ease of use.
-The comfort and quality of the seat and the thoughtful additions like the canopy cover all, and the load leg make it a seat worthy of consideration.
+The comfort and quality of the seat and the thoughtful additions like the canopy cover all, and the load leg makes it a seat worthy of consideration.
 However, even though it is one of the easiest seats to install, it isn't the easiest to use, and we had trouble with some of the more basic functions compared to the competition.
 It also earned a relatively low score for crash test results.
-If this seat was marginally easier to use or obtained a better crash test result, then it might have been a real contender.
+If this seat was marginally easier to use or obtained a better crash-test result, then it might have been a real contender.

 Nuna Pipa Review

 Cons: Disappointing crash test results, no rebound bar

 |Price||$300.00 List||$300.00 List|

 |Pros||Nice looking, good quality, load leg||Better crash test results, anti-rebound bar, easy install||Best crash results, easy LATCH, additional safety features, comfy||Load leg, easy belt install with and without base||Super easy LATCH install, easy to use, nice comfort and quality|

 |Cons||Disappointing crash test results, no rebound bar||Heavier, harder to install LATCH system, few strollers are compatible||Higher price, hard to use||Price, heavy carrier||Heavy, only compatible with limited strollers|